 This is the joint Local Alcohol Policy of the Kawerau, Ōpotiki and Whakatāne District Councils.
-It comes into effect on [date].
+It comes into effect on 18 March 2016.
 The policy applies to any licensing application made to a District Licensing Committee in the Eastern Bay of Plenty region.